 Our surgery days are Tuesdays and Thursdays.
 Please wear clean scrubs and a white coat.
 Small animal ophthalmology patients are admitted to Ward 2.
 Each animal that will stay overnight must be fitted with a patient ID band.
 All treatments and SOAPs are to be completed in Instinct prior the beginning of morning rounds and you are expected to arrive prior to 7 am if you have a hospitalized patient.
 If you have a patient in the hospital over the weekend, you will be responsible for SOAP-ing the patient daily and meeting with the attending clinician on the case.
 Small animal cases in the ward should be SOAP-ed once daily.
 ICU small animal cases should be SOAP-ed twice daily.
-All small animal ward and equine patient daytime treatments (7am to 7 pm) are the responsibility of the student on the case, and in most instances the late evening treatments (10-11 pm) for small animal patients will be completed by student workers.
+If you have a small animal inpatient, you are in charge of treatments in the evening if they are in the ward.
+All small animal ward and equine patient daytime treatments (7am to 7 pm) are the responsibility of the student on the case.
 Equine cases should be SOAP-ed twice a day.
 An equine medicine student will be assigned to our patients but we are ultimately responsible for their care.
 We can ask the medicine student to help with treatments, but it is the responsibility of the ophthalmology student to ensure that the treatments are administered and that the medical record is kept updated.
 Please update discharges for inpatients daily.
 If your patient will be here during a rotation change please have everything up to date and organized for the incoming student.
 Surgery reports are due within 24 hours of the surgery.